The Essential Guide To Losing Weight Without Counting Calories In 2022

 In general, feel free to add a serving of fat into your meals if you want, but also be aware of other places that you might be getting fat calories.

-Now that you understand how fats work with your meals, let’s look at some of the most common meal templates my online clients have had success with.
+Now that you understand how fats work with your meals, let’s look at the most common meal templates my online clients have had success with.

 Meal Style #1 - Lower Carb Approach